Amarin TV

-Amarin TV, fully known as Amarin TV 34 HD (อมรินทร์ทีวี เอชดี ช่อง 34), is a Thai digital terrestrial television channel operated by Amarin Television Co., Ltd., a subsidiary of Amarin Printing & Publishing PCL, which is an affiliate of the TCC Group.
+Amarin TV, fully known as Amarin TV 34 HD (อมรินทร์ทีวี เอชดี ช่อง 34), is a Thai digital terrestrial television channel operated by Amarin Television Co., Ltd., a subsidiary of Amarin Corporations PCL, which is an affiliate of the TCC Group.
 The networks offers a variety of content such as news, entertainment lifestyle, food and variety programs.
 It was also one of the broadcasting companies which was granted a license to operate on digital television by the National Broadcasting and Telecommunications Commission in December 2013.

 Officially launched on 12 December 2012, the channel initially carried the name of "Amarin Activ TV" on 1 January 2013 but ceased to operate on 31 January 2014.
 It was later relaunched under its current name on 25 May 2014.